shivsatyam1729/shivsatyam1729.github.io/_posts/2026-03-16-my-explanation-to-pearsons-coefficient-p-value-and-chi-squared-test.md

-What do we mean when we want the covariance between $H, W$ denoting height and weight respectively.
+What do we mean when we want the covariance between $H, W$ denoting height and weight respectively?
 Let me define $\bar{H}$, $\bar{W}$ as the expected value of $H,W$ respectively.

-If we look at the formula of covariance, we get a formula like
+If we look at the formula of covariance, we see something like

 $Cov(H,W)=\sum_{i=0}^n (H_i - E[H]) \cdot (W_i - E[W])$

-where $cov$'s the covariance between $X, Y$ and respective sigmas represent the standard deviation of the Pearsons coefficient.
-But why is correlation dependent on covariance of the Pearsons coefficient?

 Observe that two values are correlated, they move smoothly with each other.
-If one moves above the mean the other moves above the average too.
+If one moves above the mean the other moves above the mean too.
 If one moves above the average and one moves below the average, we get a negative correlation.

-For example, in some example if $H_i < E[H]$ and $W_i > E[W]$, we get a negative product and it contributes negatively in the total sum.
+For example, in some case if $H_i < E[H]$ and $W_i > E[W]$, we get a negative product and it contributes negatively in the total sum.

 But the formula i mentioned at the top of the introduction has two standard deviations in the denominator.
 What is it?
 Well, for a coefficient it is pretty necessary that we get a bounded and dimensionless answer.
 Its exactly why we have the scaling factor ($\sigma_X \cdot \sigma_Y$).